Refaelbenzvi24/My-portfolio/README.md

 - `pnpm coverage:jest` - open the coverage report in the browser for jest.
 - `pnpm coverage:cypress` - open the coverage report in the browser for cypress.
 - `pnpm validate` - runs `lint`, `test:ci` and `test:e2e:ci`.

-## Deploy to GCloud

-### Setup

-Generate a [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) copy the whole file object content to the [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the key PROJECT_GCP_KEY and the project id to PROJECT_GCP_ID,

-### Deployment

-Every push to the master/main branch will trigger a deployment to GCloud.